 c.
 Click Enable SAML.

-Creating a Drift test user
+Create Drift test user

 If you need to create a user manually, contact Drift support team.

-In this section, you test your Azure AD single sign-on configuration using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.